hexsorcerer/notes-app/README.md

 node app.js add \<title\> \<note\>
 </code>

 This will create a new file named <i>notes.json</i> (or create a new one), and write a JSON object to the file containing the title and the note.
+A message indicating success will be printed to the output.

 To remove a note:
 <code>
 node app.js remove \<title\> \<note\>
 </code>

 Looks for a note with the given title in <i>notes.json</i>, and removes it if it is found.
 If it is not found, the file does not change.
+A message indicating success will be printed to the output.

 To list notes:
 <code>